payara/Payara-Community-Documentation/documentation/extended-documentation/classloading.md

 # Disable Classloading delegation

 In order for the server's classloader to load classes from libraries of different versions to the ones shipped with it, it's possible to disable the **default classloader delegation**.
-It can be altered to allow the server to load classes in the following order:
+It can be altered to allow the server to load classes from libraries located at different sources in the following order:

-* First, libraries on WAR applications (included on _WEB-INF/lib_)
+* First, libraries on WAR applications \(included on _WEB-INF/lib_\)
-* Then, libraries on EAR applications (included on _/lib_)
+* Then, libraries on EAR applications \(included on _/lib_\)
-* Then, libraries from the domain (located at _${Domain}/lib_)
+* Then, libraries from the domain \(located at _${Domain}/lib_\)
-* Finally, libraries from the server (located at _${Product-Root}/modules_)
+* Finally, libraries from the server \(located at _${Product-Root}/modules_\)

 ## Disable Classloading delegation globally

 To disable classloading delegation globally, you can set the system property `fish.payara.classloading.delegate` to `false`.
 This way, any library that is included on deployed applications will override the ones that are included in the server.

-Libraries included at the domain level (_${Domain}/lib_) will take precedence over the libraries included at the server.
+Libraries included at the domain level \(_${Domain}/lib_\) will take precedence over the libraries included at the server.

 ## Disable Classloading delegation locally

 It's possible to disable classloading delegation directly at the application level.
 This can be done for both WAR and EAR applications.

 ### On WAR Applications

 For **WAR** applications, you can include `<class-loader delegate="false"/>` element in the `glassfish-web.xml` deployment descriptor.
 Here's an example:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>